FBI unlikely to wrap Clinton email review prior to election

 "We are very aware of the pressure on us," one law enforcement official told CNN.
 "This is not a resource problem."

+In a letter to congressional Democrats Monday, Assistant Attorney General Peter J. Kadzik wrote Monday that the Justice Department is moving as quickly as possible.

+"We assure you that the Department will continue to work closely with the FBI and together, dedicate all necessary resources and take appropriate steps as expeditiously as possible," Kadzik wrote.

-Officials say it's unlikely the public will hear from FBI Director James Comey until it is more clear about the substance of the pertinent emails. the officials said.
+Officials say it's unlikely the public will hear from FBI Director James Comey until it is more clear about the substance of the pertinent emails, the officials said.

 Comey is under fire from Democrats in the wake of his Friday disclosure to lawmakers that the FBI is once again looking into emails potentially tied to its Clinton investigation.